giacomogroppi/writernote-qt/README.md

 ## Experimental Features:
 - Import images
 - Zoom in and Zoom on
-- Personal sheet
-- Rubber
 - Android support
-- Last open file
 - Pen [different types of pen]
 - Insert text into pen mode
+- Remove page
+- Insert image into file

 ## To do
 - Project .writer to image